RAGHDANN/Noon-project/README.md

 # E-Commerce Data Engineering Project

 ## Project Overview
-This project focuses on developing an automated data pipeline to collect, process, and analyze mobile product data from two major e-commerce platforms: **Amazon** and **Noon**.
+This project focuses on developing an automated data pipeline to collect, process, and analyze mobile product data from the e-commerce platform **Noon**.
 The project involves web scraping, data transformation, and modeling to enable data-driven insights into the mobile market.
 Additionally, the entire pipeline is automated using cloud solutions, and data visualization is done using **Power BI**.

 ---